earchibong/devops_projects/client_server_msql.md

-# CLIENT-SERVER ARCHITECTURE IN MYSQL
+# Client-Server Architecture In MYSQL
 MySQL, being a relational database management system, is designed to work in a client-server architecture by default.
 The server component of MySQL, commonly known as the MySQL server or MySQL daemon, runs as a separate process and listens for client connections on a specific network port (typically port 3306).
 Clients, which can be applications or other systems, connect to the MySQL server to send queries and retrieve data.

 <br>